-- Maintaining and storing of any/all CFS reports in a locked confidential file, which is separate from the child's cumulative/educational file. - Sending a "Notification of Report" email to the appropriate Comprehensive Services Manager and Assistant Manager (of the corresponding Cluster) and Mental Health Clinical Supervisor, (Email should include only the CLOUDS child ID#) - Only authorized CSB staff will have access to review "confidential" files. - Comprehensive Services/Disabilities/Mental Health staff are to discuss the report with the family, when appropriate with acknowledgment and approval of CPS. - Staff may choose to remain anonymous in filing the report. - This request must be honored, unless the case goes to court or there is further police investigation. - Content area managers meet regularly to discuss mutual areas of concern - The Mental Health Clinical Supervisor provides all requested and/or necessary follow-up and/or consultation to support parents and program staff with reporting or incidents involving reports or the removal of a child from the school program or by Child and Family Services. - The Mental Health Supervisor or assigned Mental Health staff actively collaborate with Children and Family Services to coordinate delivery of any/all necessary services to children, biological/foster parents to support family preservation, reunification and child/family mental health.
+- Staff may choose to remain anonymous in filing the report. - This request must be honored, unless the case goes to court or there is further police investigation. - Content area managers meet regularly to discuss mutual areas of concern - The Mental Health Clinical Supervisor provides all requested and/or necessary follow-up and/or consultation to support parents and program staff with reporting or incidents involving reports or the removal of a child from the school program or by Child and Family Services. - The Mental Health Supervisor or assigned Mental Health staff actively collaborates with Children and Family Services to coordinate delivery of any/all necessary services to children, biological/foster parents to support family preservation, reunification and child/family mental health.

-For CSB Mental Health staff, above reporting procedures applicable with the exception of the following:
+For CSB Mental Health staff, above reporting procedures applicable with the exception of the following are responsible for: